 - SPEED is imperative.
 This is the largest paradigm shift in Google’s history.

 - Who is your desktop user?
-It’s a B2B environment: at work, sitting in a chair, large screen, full keyboard and mouse, less distracted by environment, full browser, lots of bandwidth.
+It’s a B2B environment: at work, sitting in a chair, large screen, full keyboard and mouse.
+With less distraction by environment, full browser, lots of bandwidth.

 - Compare that to your mobile device user.
-They’re traveling, distracted by environment and app notifications, more likely to make impulse purchases, slower processes, limited multi-tasking, screen orientation, using an in-app browser (Reddit), less bandwidth, less on-screen content.
+They’re traveling, distracted by environment and app notifications.
+While also more likely to make impulse purchases, slower processes, limited multi-tasking, screen orientation, using an in-app browser (Reddit), less bandwidth, less on-screen content.